Cole's Hill

 Today, a sarcophagus on Cole's Hill contains bones reinterred from those mass graves, the remains of Mayflower passengers whose individual identities are lost forever.
 But visitors to this site report experiences that suggest not all the dead rest peacefully within.

-People have heard voices rising from the earth—whispers, moans, the sounds of suffering that seem to emanate from the ground itself.
+People have heard voices rising from the earth -- whispers, moans, the sounds of suffering that seem to come from the ground itself.
 Some describe an overwhelming sense of grief and desperation when standing on the hill, emotions so intense they bring tears.
-Cold spots appear on warm summer days.
+The temperature drops in spots on warm summer days.
 Shadowy figures have been glimpsed near the sarcophagus at dusk.

 Ghost tours through Plymouth make Cole's Hill a solemn stop, and guides speak of the hill's tragic history in hushed tones.
 This is hallowed ground, a place where America's founding mythology meets the brutal reality of colonial survival.
 The Pilgrims who died here endured unimaginable suffering, and their final indignity was an unmarked grave in frozen ground.

 For those who visit Cole's Hill, especially at twilight, the experience transcends mere tourism.
-Standing above Plymouth Harbor, looking out at the water where the Mayflower once rode at anchor, visitors sometimes feel they are not alone—that the fifty-two who never saw spring are still here, still waiting, their voices carried on the wind from that terrible first winter nearly four centuries ago.
+Standing above Plymouth Harbor, looking out at the water where the Mayflower once rode at anchor, visitors sometimes feel they're not alone -- that the fifty-two who never saw spring are still here, still waiting, their voices carried on the wind from that terrible first winter nearly four centuries ago.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.